-Document Control Information Revision History incl.
-Authorisation: (most recent first) Author Summary of changes Version Authorised & Date Richard Clemens Addition of new sanction: That a student be prohibited from attending a specific building or area of University campus for a defined time period of up to 12 months.
-4.4 ULTC 8 November 2023 Richard Clemens Replacing term "Action Pending a Hearing" with "Precautionary Measures".
+Document t Control Information Revision History incl.
+Authorisation: (most recent first) Author Summary of changes Version Authorised & Date Richard Clemens Change to 9.4.15 & 16 moving responsibility for considering requested reviews of precautionary measures to SCMG.
+4.5 Chair's Action 9 May 2024 Richard Clemens Clarification of 2.9.2 Impact statements 4.5 Minor corrections of wording to clarify Richard Clemens Addition of new sanction: ULTC 8 November 2023 Richard Clemens Replacing term "Action Pending a Hearing" with "Precautionary Measures".
 Review of examples of misconduct and guidance in Appendix A. Replacement/removal of reference to formal/informal stages.
-Merger of fine & compensation into one sanction Addition of 'not to approach' as distinct sanction, separate from 'Written Undertaking' Clarification of wording around Written Warnings Restructure and re-wording of sections regarding attendance and non- attendance at hearings to aid clarity Minor changes to wording, amendments to reflect University structure 4.3 October 2023 Richard Clemens Minor corrections (School to summary hearing) 4.2 1/12/2022 Richard Changes to process prior to formal consideration under Procedure.
-Changes to "Gatekeeper" role from Dean's nominee Student Case Management Group (SCMG) and to pool of trained staff (Student Misconduct Offices (SMOs).
-Development of pool of Trained invesitgators.
+Merger of fine & compensation into one sanction Addition of 'not to approach' as distinct sanction, separate from 'Written Undertaking' Clarification of wording around Written Warnings Restructure and re-wording of sections regarding attendance and non-attendance at hearings to aid clarity Minor changes to wording, amendments to reflect University structure 4.3 October 2023 Richard Clemens Minor corrections (School to summary hearing) 4.2 1/12/2022 Richard ClemensChanges to process prior to formal consideration under Procedure.Changes to "Gatekeeper" role from Dean's nominee Student Case Management Group (SCMG) and to pool of trained staff (Student Misconduct Offices (SMOs).
+Development of pool of Trained investigators.
 Change in process for agreeing and imposing 'Action Pending' Changes to Summary hearings from school hearings, including change to who holds the hearings.
 Change of 'Appeal' to "request for Review".
 Update or organisational and role titles.
 4.1 Richard Clemens Change of title of Procedure.
 Merger of two sanctions relating to suspension.
 Minor re-ordering of sections.
-Update to sections on supporters, representatives, and witnesses.
-Minor restructuring and clarifications.
 4.0 SELTEC 17 May 2021